Marina-Banov/point_cloud_registration/README.md

 ros2 run point_cloud_registration get_pcd
 ```

-Open another terminal and run the following line to start [Turtlebot3 teleop node](https://github.com/ROBOTIS-GIT/turtlebot3/blob/foxy-devel/turtlebot3_teleop/turtlebot3_teleop/script/teleop_keyboard.py) which allows you to control the Turtlebot.
+Open another terminal and run the following line to start [TurtleBot3 teleop node](https://github.com/ROBOTIS-GIT/turtlebot3/blob/foxy-devel/turtlebot3_teleop/turtlebot3_teleop/script/teleop_keyboard.py) which allows you to control the Turtlebot.
 ```
 ros2 run turtlebot3_teleop teleop_keyboard
 ```
 Note that the `get_pcd` node will only process **ONE** frame after the `S` or `SPACE` key is pressed.
-Move the Turtlebot around and watch the octomap of the environment being generated.
+Move the robot around and watch the octomap of the environment being generated.
 Press `CTRL+C` inside the `get_pcd` terminal to save the point cloud.